grafana/k6-docs/src/data/markdown/docs/01 guides/03 Test authoring/01 test builder.md

 > **Note**: you need a [k6 Cloud](/cloud) account to use the test builder.
 However, it is **free to use**, and you do not need an active paid subscription to utilize this feature.

-Although we strongly believe in a scriptable/code-based tool to get the most of your performance testing.
-A GUI based tool like the test builder could benefit you:
+Although we strongly believe that scriptable/code-based tools will help you get the most out of your performance testing efforts, a GUI-based tool like the test builder could benefit you in:

 - Speeding up the test creation.
 - Instructing with the [k6 API](/javascript-api).